ziapeltagames/lavender-hack/RULES.md

 Moves come from [_Apocalypse World_](http://apocalypse-world.com/), which burst forth on the RPG scene in 2010 and certainly had a major impact on game design.
 There are quite a few PbtA (Powered by the Apocalypse) games which leverage, to varying degrees of success, the tech from _Apocalypse World_.

 For myself, I like the idea of moves as these mechanical widgets which can push the fiction in all sorts of interesting directions.
-However, when games are built of nothing but those, I tend to get bored quickly.
+However, when games are built of nothing but those, I tend to get bored.
 I like structured mini-games as well, such as Duel of Wits in [_Burning Wheel_](https://www.burningwheel.com/) or combat in [_The One Ring_](http://cubicle7.co.uk/our-games/the-one-ring/).
 The purists might blanch at this approach, but I see no incompatibility from mixing the "talk in the funny voices" parts of rpgs with the "win at a game" parts of rpgs.

 # Usage Dice

-Usage dice are used as a general purpose tracking mechanism.
-Mostly they're used for **resources** and **food** and other gear which can break or get used up over time.
-But they also track things like **fatigue** and party **discord**.
-The dice form a ladder of sorts, going from highest to lowest as **d12 <--> d10 <--> d8 <--> d6 <--> d4 <--> Broken / Used / Gone**.
+Usage dice are a general purpose tracking mechanism.
+They're used for **resources**, **food**, and **light**, as well as to track more abstract concepts like **fatigue** and party **discord**.
+The dice form a ladder of sorts, going from highest to lowest: **d12 <--> d10 <--> d8 <--> d6 <--> d4 <--> Broken / Used / Gone**.

 If the rules instruct you to **raise** a usage die, you increase the die by one step.
 For example, a d8 would get swapped out with a d10.
 If the rules instruct you to **lower** a usage die, you lower the die by one step.
 For example, a d8 would get swapped with a d6.
 There are a variety of ways and reasons usage dice are raised and lowered.
+A d12 can't be raised and a d4 which is lowered is removed, that thing now being used up, broken, or gone.

 ## Rolling Usage Dice